jackson-57/Geyser/README.md

 [![Discord](https://img.shields.io/discord/613163671870242838.svg?color=%237289da&label=discord)](http://discord.geysermc.org/)
 [![HitCount](http://hits.dwyl.io/Geyser/GeyserMC.svg)](http://hits.dwyl.io/Geyser/GeyserMC)

 ## Don't post bug reports in the Geyser discord or the Geyser repo.
 Use this at your own risk

+### do to that it is hard to update this wont get big updates like last protocol lib and other things like movement and small fixes will be in it

 ## What is Geyser?
 Geyser is a proxy, bridging the gap between Minecraft: Bedrock Edition and Minecraft: Java Edition servers.